kristoff-it/redis-memolock/go/README.md

 resourceID := "user-kristoff-recommendations"
 requestTimeout := 10 * time.Second
 cachedQueryset, _ := queryMemoLock.GetResource(resourceID, requestTimeout, func () (string, time.Duration, error) {

+    // Sleeping to simulate work.
+	<- time.After(2 * time.Second)
     result := fmt.Sprintf("<query set result %s>", resourceID)

-    // The function will return the value, the cache time-to-live, and an error.
+    // The function will return a value, a cache time-to-live, and an error.
     // If the error is not nil, it will be returned to you by GetResource() return result, 5 * time.Second, nil
 })

+fmt.Println(cachedQueryset)
+fmt.Println("Launch the script again, and see the differences.")

-// MemoLock instances can
+// MemoLock instances are thread-safe.

 // The library also supports:
 // - renewing the lock lease